eholmbeck/ObsTools/README.md

 For now, just a code for me to approximately plan my observing night.

+---

+**Disclaimer:** Error handling is very premature.
+The program may quit suddenly if the wrong input is selected.
+Please let me know about these, and I will eventually code in all the right catches.

+---
 ### What it needs:
   - A list of targets (Simbad-resolvable names)
   - Corresponding list of exposure times (stay tuned for exposure time calculators)